TheShovel/co-funk/README.md

 # Characters folder

-Not to be confused with the characters folder inside the song's folder, this is inside the main "Mods" folder and contains all the characters.
+Not to be confused with the characters folder inside the song's folder, this is inside the main "gameAssets" folder and contains all the characters.

 ## Character folder